lawren-ai/-LAPD-Crime-Data-Analysis-Visualization/README.md

 ## 🕒 1.
 Peak Crime Hour

-To understand criminal behavior in relation to time, we extracted the hour from the `TIME OCC` field and plotted the number of crimes across each hour of the day.
+To understand criminal behavior in relation to time, I extracted the hour from the `TIME OCC` field and plotted the number of crimes across each hour of the day.

 ### 🔍 Result